IsadoraV13/habit-tracker/README.md

 - pass a theme id when saving a habit (assumption is this be passed in the url)
 - private int userId in Habit; Done
 - create updateHabit (can update: theme, habitName, difficultyPoints) - Done
-- incorporate Habit counter & Habit Streak frequency (incl changeHabitResponse, createHabitRequest, postmapping, putmapping)
+- add Habit counter & streakFrequency (incl changeHabitResponse, createHabitRequest, postmapping, putmapping) - Done
+- add Score variable into User (incl putMapping to update score) - Simple version Done
+- when habit performed, first iteration of calculate score:
+    - pass habit counter, reward level habit id, habit difficulty points
+    - if counter=0 and Reward=L1, calculate score
+    - create putMapping for counter update (user clicks a button to say they've performed a habit)
     -
+- Tests
+    - HabitServiceTest - CreateHabit - Done
+    - HabitServiceTest - CreateHabit - Done

 ### Gamification
 Rewards are obtained for 1st habit completion and for streaks.